-Туре Pattern Note BIOS update in progress The BIOS will blink the front panel power LED during flash update 0.5 sec On, then 1.5 sec Off.
+Туре Pattern Note BIOS update in progress Off when the update begins, then on for 0.5 seconds, then off for 0.5 seconds.
 The pattern repeats until the BIOS update is complete.
+Video error (Note) On-off (1.0 second each) two times, then 2.5-second pause (off), entire pattern repeats (blink and pause) until the system is powered off.
+When no video option ROM is found.
 Memory error On-off (1.0 second each) three times, then 2.5-second pause (off), entire pattern repeats (blinks and pause) until the system is powered off.
-Thermal trip warning Following the blink pattern: .25 seconds on, .25 seconds off, .25 seconds on, .25 seconds off in a total of 16 blinks.
+Thermal trip warning Each beep will be accompanied by the following blink pattern: .25 seconds on, .25 seconds off, .25 seconds on, .25 seconds off.
+This will result in a total of 16 blinks.